lelylan/nodes/README.md

 #### Desired Nodes

-The desire is to let many device connect through Lelylan.
-A nice project to look at to reach this goal is [thethingsystem](http://thethingsystem.com/dev/supported-things.html).
+We want to connect as many existing connected products using different Lelylan Nodes.
+A nice project heading to this direction is [thethingsystem](http://thethingsystem.com/dev/supported-things.html).

 ## Requirements